esstorm/db2/db2_readme.txt

 Practice
 --------
-There will be two tests, a midterm test and another one in the last practice.
+There will be two tests, a midterm test and an endterm test.
 In the tests you have to write exercises in paper and write SQL and PL/SQL programs by computer.

 Some information about the databases: